-It was Patte Atkins-Grad’s first meeting since being acquitted on corruption charges, and it appeared that the Mayor and Commissioners were treating it just like any other workshop meeting which included no acknowledgment of their recently reunited colleague.
+It was Patte Atkins-Grad’s first meeting since being acquitted on corruption charges, and it appeared that the Mayor and Commissioners were treating it just like any other workshop meeting, which included no acknowledgment of their recently reunited colleague.

-There was no public welcome for Atkins-Grad, who hasn’t appeared at a city commission meeting since 2010, as she slipped in before the Pledge of Allegiance without any fanfare or acknowledgement from the Mayor or other commissioners.
+There was no public welcome for Atkins-Grad, who hasn’t appeared at a city commission meeting since 2010, as she slipped in before the Pledge of Allegiance without any fanfare or acknowledgment from the Mayor or other commissioners.

 Maybe they held a private party in the back out of view of the public?